Tape Extensions vs Weft Extensions: Which Is Better? - BRUSH

 • Gentle brushing

-Neither method is universally “better” — the best option depends on your hair and your goals.
+Neither method is universally better — it depends on your hair.

-• Choose a custom combination of both if you want the most balanced and natural result possible.
+• Choose a combination → for the most refined result

 Frequently Asked Questions